gwharris/gwharris/README.md

 \
 To learn more about me, head over to my [website](https://grahamwharris.com/).\
 \
-Email grahamh1019@gmail.com to reach me!
+Email graham.harris@nyu.edu to reach me!